Are you ready to discover your college program?

 Four-year universities tend to beat community colleges when it comes to prestige.
 Whether you're considering a flagship state university or an elite private school, universities boast name recognition and extensive alumni networks.
 They also offer resources to help graduates launch their careers, including resource centers, career advising, and internship opportunities with prominent companies.
 A diploma from a four-year university can open doors.

 On top of prestige, universities tend to offer more perks than community colleges.
-Even during the pandemic, university students can participate in virtual movie nights, virtual yoga programs, and all kinds of virtual seasonal events.
+University students can participate in movie nights, yoga programs, and all kinds of seasonal events.
 Although many universities have modified their on-campus programs, some also still let students live in dorms and participate in Greek life.

 While transfer students can still benefit from these perks and the prestige of a university, they don't get the full four-year college experience.